-These Honey Sesame Chicken Lunch Bowls have chicken breast, rice and veggies tossed in a sticky sweet and savory sauce.
+These popular Honey Sesame Chicken Lunch Bowls have chicken breast, rice and veggies tossed in a delicious sticky sauce.
 Perfect for healthy meal prep lunches.

-This honey sesame chicken meal prep bowls recipe is one of the most popular recipes on the site, and I’m pretty sure I know why.
+This is one of the most popular recipes on the site (it was my first meal prep recipe to go viral!), and I’m pretty sure I know why.

 - they taste great, even on day 4